Words to avoid like the plague!

 - As (How can you not use this?)

 Others words to avoid – Why can’t I tell?

 You should also avoid all adverbs because they break the “show don’t tell” rule.

 “I get where you’re going – not,” she said sarcastically.

 If you’ve ever had your work professionally critiqued, you know this is one of the first things an editor will pick up on.
 I once had my work critiqued by a traditionally published author.
 She found one adverb in the excerpt I had sent her and wrote a side note explaining the “show don’t tell” rule.
 I already knew about the rule and kept my one adverb regardless as I thought it worked well in the sentence.

-I’ve read many debut novels in which the authors have splattered their pages with adverbs and they’ve gone on to become extremely successful!
+I think it depends on the literary agent or publisher because I’ve read many debut novels in which the authors have splattered their pages with adverbs and they’ve gone on to become extremely successful.